Low Contrast

 This man has low tone contrast

-Most people who have natural low contrast between their skin and hair have darker hair then skin.
-People who have natural lighter hair and skin, usually have light skin.
+Most people who have natural low contrast between their skin and hair have darker hair than skin.
+People who have naturally lighter hair than skin usually have light skin.

 The natural tone of this woman's hair is lighter than her skin

-There are varying levels of low tone contrast, which are generally below two levels of tone.
+There are varying levels of low tone contrast between colour characteristics, which are generally considered below two levels of tone difference.

 Once the difference between the skin and hair is two levels of tone, the contrast generally moves from low into moderate contrast.